Writing is a process not an event.

 - Does the test focus on too thin a slice of what is important in writer development?

 Now, you probably should, maybe, possibly, potentially, also consider the children in all this.
 You know, the ones that have to take the test.
 Any assessment should have a clear and realistic purpose for the person who has to take it.
 Writing is a social act.
 If children are faced with a set of questions to answer with no purpose or authentic context in which to tackle the writing situation – then the writing won’t even represent their normal writerly behaviour.
-The test goes against what research says children require to write at their best; writing with a focus on the potential audience and purpose, and being able to construct their texts over time using a variety of recursive writing processes (Young & Ferguson 2020, in press).
+The test goes against what research says children require to write at their best; writing with a focus on the potential audience and purpose, and being able to construct their texts over time using a variety of recursive writing processes (Young & Ferguson 2020, 2021).
 How a child interprets and engages with a test task also significantly affects their response to it and therefore the quality of their writing product.
 Beyond this, you also need to consider whether a writing test favours children who are better able to write for a single long period, are able to write using a certain type of writing process, have a higher threshold for stress and possess a greater level of social maturity.
 Children have little experience in taking writing tests – how do you suppose they will gain this experience, and what effect will it have on their view of how writing is crafted out in the real world?

 What do the tests mean for children?